Giftbit/lightrail-client-javascript/README.md

 Create, Get, List, Update, Delete

 ##### Webhooks
-Create, Get, List, Update, Delete
+Create, Get, List, Update, Delete, Create Secret, Get Secret, Delete Secret

 Note that the Lightrail API supports many other features and we are still working on covering them in this library.
 For a complete list of Lightrail API features check out the [Lightrail API documentation](https://www.lightrail.com/docs/).